fossas/fossa-cli/docs/references/experimental/path-dependency.md

 disabled for all organizations.
 Please contact [FOSSA support](https://support.fossa.com) to enable, this functionality.

-## How are path dependencies different from vendor dependencies?
+## How are path dependencies different from FOSSA's vendor dependencies?

 Path dependencies, unlike [vendored dependencies](./../../features/vendored-dependencies.md), can be either direct or transitive dependencies in the dependency graph.
 Furthermore, path dependencies are scoped to the project in FOSSA, as opposed to the entire organization.